lidofinance/dual-governance/docs/known-risks-and-limitations.md

 The proposed Dual Governance configuration assumes that pausing bridge deposits and withdrawals is protected by the Dual Governance mechanism, with the [Emergency Brakes multisigs](https://docs.lido.fi/multisigs/emergency-brakes) retaining the right to pause these bridges.

-Under the current pausability implementation, a malicious Emergency Brakes multisig could pause withdrawals indefinitely, preventing L2 wstETH holders from locking their funds in the Signalling escrow.
+Under the current pausability implementation, a malicious Emergency Brakes multisig could pause withdrawals indefinitely, preventing L2 wstETH holders from locking their funds in the Signalling Escrow.

 **Possible Mitigation:**

 Adopting `GateSeal`-based pausing mechanisms would prevent an infinite pause by a single Emergency Brakes multisig.
 Such an attack would then require collusion with the Reseal Committee, significantly increasing the complexity of executing it.

+Another possible mitigation would be to completely revoke the rights of Emergency Brakes multisigs to pause withdrawals from battle-tested bridge implementations, while restricting their control to pausing only deposits.

 ## 3. stETH Availability & Thresholds Configuration